blitz0p3rations/blitz0p3rations.github.io/_posts/2022-02-07-Cyber-Warfare-Geopolitcal-Implications.md

 overlay: blue
 ---

 Cyber warfare, involving the use of cyber capabilities by nation-states or state-sponsored groups for offensive operations, is explored in this article, focusing on its technical aspects, geopolitical implications, and the potential damages it can inflict.
-We examine real examples of significant cyberattacks, highlighting their impact on global politics and national security. {: .lead}
+We examine real examples of significant cyberattacks, highlighting their impact on global politics and national security. {: .lead} <!–-break-–>
- {: .lead} <!–-break-–>

 # Introduction
 Cyber warfare refers to the use of cyber capabilities by nation-states or state-sponsored groups to conduct offensive operations against other countries or entities.
 These operations aim to disrupt, damage, or gain unauthorized access to critical infrastructure, networks, and information systems.
 # Technical Aspects of Cyber Warfare